projectcitybuild/PCBridge/README.md

 ) ENGINE=InnoDB  DEFAULT CHARSET=latin1 AUTO_INCREMENT=20 ;
 ```

-Don't forget to also run the plugin once to generate the config file (plugin.yml).
+Run the plugin once to generate the config file (plugin.yml).
 Add in your MySQL connection details there as necessary.

-Alternatively, PCBridge also supports remote MySQL database connections but you'll need to contact Andy to get access to PCB's web server.

-PCBridge depends on Apache's DBCP2 library.
-Once the dependencies are downloaded (eg. via Maven), ensure they are in the <b>libs/</b> folder inside your <b>plugins/</b> folder.
+PCBridge depends on Apache's [DBCP2 library](https://commons.apache.org/proper/commons-dbcp/).
+Once the dependencies are downloaded (eg. via Maven), ensure they are in the <b>lib/</b> folder inside your <b>plugins/</b> folder.

-######Required inside lib/
+######Required inside 'lib' folder
-*commons-dbcp2-2.0.1.jar
-*commons-pool2-2.2.jar
-*commons-logging-1.1.3.jar
+* commons-dbcp2-2.0.1.jar
+* commons-pool2-2.2.jar
+* commons-logging-1.1.3.jar

 If you're using different versions to the ones listed above, ensure you update the project's CLASSPATH.

 ### Todo List:

-*Refactor MySQL Adapter to run asynchronous
+* Refactor MySQL Adapter to run asynchronous